DominikDeffner/CulturalEvolutionWorkflow/README.md

 ***Workflow examples***
 - Moving from DAGS to data: "DAGstoData.R" simulates synthetic data for 30 different countries based on the DAG in Fig.2a and performs a power analysis varing the amount of unexplained variation.
 - Agent-based simulations: "ConDiv_ABM.R" simulates an agent-based model combining migration and conformity and plots the results (Fig.3 in the manuscript).
-It uses real-world age trajectory for migration stored in "beta_df.RDS".
 - Longitudinal transmission analysis: "ConDiv_LongitudinalTransmission.R" simulates longitudinal data on cultural traits and social networks for hypothetical participants.
-It then sources "Longitudinal_Conf.stan" and fits a time-series transmission model in stan and plots the results (Fig.4 in the manuscript)
+It then sources "Longitudinal_Conf.stan" and fits a time-series transmission model in stan and plots the results (Fig.4 in the manuscript).
+The model uses real-world age trajectories for migration stored in "beta_df.RDS".
 - Approximate Bayesian Computation (ABC): "ABC_analysis.R" simulates cross-sectional data on cultural Fst for hypothetical participants.
 It then uses Approximate Bayesian Computation to infer parameters and plots the results (Fig.5 in the manuscript)

 ***Software requirements***